A-stable Runge-Kutta methods for semilinear evolution equations: A -stable Runge--Kutta methods on Hilbert spaces

 We write, with $U \in \kY$,

 where $W^1, \dots, W^s$ are the stages of the Runge--Kutta method,

 and $A$ acts diagonally on the stages, i.e., $({A}W)^i = A W^i$ for $i=1,\dots,s$.

-Written this way, it is not transparent that, under certain conditions, this class of methods results in a well-defined numerical time-$h$ map $\Psi^h$ on a \mybf{Hilbert} space $\kY$.
+Written this way, it is not transparent that, under certain conditions, this class of methods results in a well defined numerical time-$h$ map $\Psi^h$ on a \mybf{Hilbert} space $\kY$.
 A more suitable form is achieved by rewriting \eqref{eq:RKStagesIter} as

 Noting that

 and inserting \eqref{eq:newRKStagesIter} into \eqref{eq:RKUpdate}, we obtain

 where $S$ is the so-called \emph{stability function}